-Before you get started jumping into new design goals for your company, there are some things you should know that can help you get the most from your investment.
-From our own design experience, here are four design tips that can help you achieve better results.
+Before you jump into new design goals for your company, there are some things you should know that can help you get the most from your investment.
+From our own experience, here are four design tips that can help you achieve better results.

 1. Good Design Takes Time